-Rice, a Democrat, was the representative for Illinois's 10th congressional district from 1871 to 1873.
+Rice was the representative for Illinois’s 10th congressional district and was a Democrat.
+He served from 1871 to 1873.

 From Mar 1871 to Mar 1873, Rice missed 93 of 517 roll call votes, which is 18.0%.
 This is better than the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.